 While we are discussing chlorine tablets, if you decide to use them, you are going to need a chlorine float.
 As the name suggests, the chlorine float is a floating canister that holds the chlorine tabs.
 Chlorine can harden the pool liner and diminish its lifespan, so you never want to allow the chlorine to rest against the liner.
 Not only does the chlorine float keep the tab from touching the liner, but it also moves around the pool, distributing the chlorine more evenly.

 These devices often do more than carry chlorine tabs, many of them have a thermometer and even cup holders to help make them more versatile.

 WWD Chlorine Floater, Turtle Floating Pool Chlorine Dispenser

-- You may also like: 20 Best Accessories For Your Hot Tub in 2021
+- You may also like: 20 Best Accessories For Your Hot Tub

 3. Pool Skimmer and Utility Pole